Orange-OpenSource/metamorphosed/README.md

    * calculate the score for each sentence and keep the average
    * calculate the average of the score obtained for annotator pair

-By default Smatch is used. the option `--smatchpp`) switches to SmatchPP (https://github.com/flipz357/smatchpp) Whereas the default is faster, SmatchPP is using a different Solver (ILP instead of Smatch's HillClimber).
+By default Smatch is used.
+The option `--smatchpp` switches to SmatchPP (https://github.com/flipz357/smatchpp) Whereas the default is faster, SmatchPP is using a different Solver (ILP instead of Smatch's HillClimber).
 * ILP always gives the same result (even for more complicated matches)
 * ILP provides verifiable and optimal results.